THE BOOK OF PHANTOMS: VALERIE JOUVE AND THE CRISIS OF THE CONTEMPORARY PORTRAIT

 The “instant” that photography presumably captures without effort on the part of the photographer is usually ascribed to a mechanism: the shutter.
 Jacques Derrida identifies the “instant” as a time/space coordinate with varying degrees of duration and a complex relationship to specific places and times that the words “instant” and “space” seem unable to describe.
 In effect they describe a generality, or a concept, but not the thing itself.
 This now problematic "instant" (that must from now on be in quotes) is identified by Jouve as something that is no longer a given, no longer a transparent technical byproduct, but rather something that is now visible and problematic.
 Derrida: “Reference is complex; it is no longer simple, and in that time sub- events can occur, differentiations, micrological modifications giving rise to possible compositions, dissociations, and re-compositions, to “effects,” if you like, to artifices that definitively break with the presumed phenomenological naturalism that would see in photographic technology the miracle of technology that effaces itself in order to give us a natural purity, time itself, the unalterable and un-literable experience of a pre-technical perception (as if there were any such thing).”(5) For Derrida, the word “instant” has a specific dictionary meaning that the mechanics of photography cannot be said to actually articulate (or capture) in reality because of fluctuations in time/space within that “instant” – there is a gap – which he frames as a question: “At what moment does a photograph come to be taken?”(6) In short, not all instants are the same - they do not all have the same duration or the same relationship to a place.
 Paul Virilio put it much more simply and poetically: “Immediacy, simultaneity, instantaneity, and ubiquity are all so many attributes of divinity that each allows us to escape the historic conditions of humanity.”(7) Escaping “the historic conditions of humanity” might be the heart and soul of the American Puritan enterprise - its very reason for being.

 What Derrida and Virilio are saying here might at first hand sound like sophistry or nitpicking but what they are suggesting is not only radical, it is quite scary.
 They are saying that the vast majority of portraits throughout history are, in effect, not portraits at all but people subsumed to a complex series of conventions in vogue when the picture was taken - and so we have rarely - if ever - actually seen a portrait of a person as they are in reality.
 Could this be right?
 Have we never actually seen a picture of our real parents?
 Have we never seen a real picture of a baby?
-Have we in some sense filtered out "real" portraits - because they were horrifying or boring or incomprehensible - in favor of an "idea of portraiture?"
-If this is so then photographic portraits adhere to a myth of the image rather than to reality, to the thing itself - they represent the world as we would like it to be.
-By inference we must conclude that every picture on Instagram is in some sense about "Instagram" and not the person pictured in any of the images - of course we may say the same of any institution or media site or journal that disseminates images .
+If someone were to take a photograph of a sunset free of photographic conventions would we even recognize it?
+What would such a picture look like?
+Have we in some sense filtered out "real" portraits of actual humans because they were horrifying or boring or incomprehensible in favor of an "idea of portraiture?"
+If this is so then photographic portraits adhere to a myth of the image rather than to reality - to the thing itself - they represent the world as we would like it to be because we have been trained to see it that way, and new images follow these conventions to gain immediate acceptance as a matter of course.
+By inference we must conclude that every picture on Instagram is in some sense about "Instagram" and not the person pictured in any of the images - of course we may say the same of any institution or media site or journal that disseminates images.

 One proof for this radical idea, which most people have experienced, is that when the conventions of the present wither and die their artificiality becomes readily visible.
 It is then that we see foremost, not the subject of a portrait, but the conventions of photography that have become visible and obvious - in a sense this photographic convention encases the portrait like a shroud.
 These conventions are so ubiquitous (once they are dead) that they seem to obscure who the real person was more than to reveal them - which in fact is the case.
 For example, a portrait from 1900 taken in London is bound to tell us much more about the conventions of portraiture in London in 1900 than anything about the sitter - conventions that are now plainly visible from across a room but that in 1900 were invisible.
 That is why the seemingly self-evident question by Derrida that opens this essay - At what moment does a photograph come to be taken? - is in fact the opening to an abyss that few would want to explore.
 Maybe some fearless philosopher/photographer of the future will venture there and come back with a story to tell.